NickAnthony/Udacity-React-Redux-Employee-Polls-Web/README.md

    (bottom).
 7. The application asks the user to sign in and shows a 404 page if that poll does not exist
-8. The app must contains a navigation bar that is visible on all of the pages.
-   The Login page doesn't have the navabr!
-Please make sure to add it there as well, and handle the Login/Logout link based on the user's state.

 ## Data